Identity Fabric: What You Need to Know

 Together, they represent a comprehensive approach to identity and access management that is essential in managing identities at scale, ensuring compliance, and bolstering the security posture of complex IT ecosystems.

-In the digital age, safeguarding an organization’s IT infrastructure is crucial for survival and growth.
+In today’s digital landscape, protecting an organization’s IT infrastructure is crucial for business continuity and growth.
+A robust identity management system is a key component of this protection.

 To succinctly illustrate these aspects, consider the following table: